Socialist law: Socialist rule of law

-After China's Reform and Opening Up, the Chinese Communist Party (CCP) emphasized the rule of law as a basic strategy and method for state management of society.
-General Secretary of the Chinese Communist Party Jiang Zemin first called for establishing a socialist rule of law at the Fifteenth Party Congress in 1997.
+During the Reform and Opening Up period, the Chinese Communist Party (CCP) emphasized the rule of law as a basic strategy and method for state management of society.
+However, proposals to create a system of law separate from the CCP were abandoned after the 1989 Tiananmen Square protests and massacre.
+CCP general secretary Jiang Zemin first called for establishing a socialist rule of law at the Fifteenth Party Congress in 1997.
 In 2014, the CCP formally adopted a policy of constructing a "socialist rule of law with Chinese characteristics."

 In his writings on socialist rule of law, General Secretary of the Chinese Communist Party Xi Jinping has emphasized traditional Chinese concepts including people as the root of the state (mingben), "the ideal of no lawsuit" (tianxia wusong), "respecting rite and stressing law" (longli zhongfa), "virtue first, penalty second" (dezhu xingfu), and "promoting virtue and being prudent in punishment" (mingde shenfa).
 Xi states that the two fundamental aspects of the socialist rule of law are: (1) that the political and legal organs (including courts, the police, and the procuratorate) must believe in the law and uphold the law, and (2) all political and legal officials must follow the CCP.